schr0841/cnn_project/README.md

 ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048) It is not designed to classify four classes of images.
 Adding custom layers to ResNet50 allows us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the custom_cnn_model, and chaining with the custom_cnn_model).
 Furthermore, the added BatchNormalization and Dropout layers assist with regularizing the model, or improving its generalization on unseen data.
 At the same time, the custom Dense(256) layer reduces the dimensionality of the original ResNet50 model's output, making it more managable for the final output layer which outputs probabilities for each class.

-# Modifying the custom_cnn_model for compatibility with the ResNet50-based model
+# Modifying the cnn base model for compatibility with the ResNet50-based model

 As with the ResNet50-based model, which had to be customized for compatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the other submodel.

-While the custom_cnn_model was initially defined and trained using the Sequential API, this caused issues when it came to ensemble and chain the model with the ResNet50, which was defined using the Functional API to accommodate the ResNet50's greater complexity.
-As such, the custom_cnn_model was later defined, compiled, and trained with the Functional API.
+While the cnn base model (second_model) was initially defined and trained using the Sequential API, characteristics of this API proved complicating when it came to ensemble and chain the model with the ResNet50-based model (first_model).
+The latter was defined using the Functional API to accommodate the ResNet50's greater complexity.
+As such, second_model was later defined, compiled, and trained with the Functional API.

 <img width="904" alt="Screenshot 2024-09-10 132357" src="https://github.com/user-attachments/assets/f587f168-7564-4fb7-ac97-ef110e76523c">
 <img width="903" alt="Screenshot 2024-09-10 132524" src="https://github.com/user-attachments/assets/50f18ad7-9598-4712-abb2-79b0636d5ac2">